hatsopoulos-lab/marmoset-data_processing/docs/video_processing.md

         vi /path/to/job_log_files/JOB_LABEL_jobNum.err

 ### Check data after jobs end
-1. Look through the video folders in `/DATA_DIR/kinematics_videos/EXP_NAME/MARM/YYYY_MM_DD`.
+1. Look through the video files in `/DATA_DIR/kinematics_videos/EXP_NAME/MARM/YYYY_MM_DD/avi_videos`.
-Start with `unfiltered_videos`, then `bright_uncompressed_avi_videos`, then `avi_videos`,
-which contains the final output.
 The file count should be equal to N_cameras * N_video_events.
 Check that all videos have reasonable data sizes (shouldn't be 0 or 1 kB).

-2. Check that the acquisition.nwb file was created correctly by exploring it with nwbwidget:
+2. Check that the acquisition.nwb file was created correctly by editing and running [TEMPLATE_validate_nwb_files.py](/subject_specific_scripts/TEMPLATES/python/TEMPLATE_validate_nwb_files.py) in a Spyder instance.
+This script also provides a basic introduction to extracting the information within an NWB file.

+    Alternatively, you can explore it with nwbwidget:

 		sinteractive --partition=caslake --mem=64G --time=5:00:00 --account=pi-nicho
 		module load python/anaconda-2022.05